Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

    Example(s) [SNX](https://hackmd.io/0w1RZh7DSc27A9EyzlHbJQ?view)
 3. Coordinate with Core Dev strategist for reviewing strategy, then follow the status on the [private board](https://github.com/orgs/Yeeldx/projects/5).
 4. Have it peer-reviewed by at least **two** strategists.
-5. Check if `want` token has a deployed vault already (>=v0.3.0) and coordinate to use that first if possible.
+5. Check if `want` token has a deployed YeeldBox already (>=v0.3.0) and coordinate to use that first if possible.
-6. Coordinate with a core developer to set a proper deposit limit and other settings for the new vault.
+6. Coordinate with a core developer to set a proper deposit limit and other settings for the new YeeldBox.
 See the table below: [Limits per Stage](#limits-per-stage).
 7. Deploy strategy and upload code to Etherscan for verification.
 8. Tag GitHub review issue with deployed version and attach mainnet address(es) to the strategy item in [private board](https://github.com/orgs/Yeeldx/projects/5).

-## Make the Vault and Strategy work together
+## Make the YeeldBox and Strategy work together

-1. Add strategy to vault (for vault code v0.3.3+):
+1. Add strategy to YeeldBox (for YeeldBox code v0.3.3+):

    ```python
    strategy = ''                     # Your strategy address